 All aspects of CHeRI rely on our ability to connect with deer farmers.
 As researchers and extension specialists involved in CHeRI, we work directly with deer farmers to better understand the specific needs and practices of the industry.
 One of our first goals was to hire a faculty member that is the extension specialist for this industry.
 That goal has been realized and with the addition of Dr. Juan Campos in 2017, we will continue this dialogue and begin to take quantitative assessment of needs and practices.
 From its inception, CHeRI research has been driven by our ability to listen to producers to understanding their needs and practices.
 We have attended trade shows and made dozens of field visits.
-In coming months, with the addition of Dr. Campos, we will ramp up our fact finding missions to include workshops, focus group studies and surveys with a goal of engaging stakeholders and assessing their needs.
+We regularly hold workshops, focus group studies and surveys with a goal of engaging stakeholders and assessing their needs.